 The more members return to the credit union for loans and deposit services, the more the credit union is able to return to you!
 So for that reason we encourage you to refer your friends and families to come to the credit union for their financial needs.

 The board of directors represents you, our member-owners, so we encourage your feedback.
 Please feel free to contact any of us or the credit union management team with your questions or concerns.
 We are always looking for ways to improve.
 Together we’re better!

 |Land & Building||$2,688,766|

 |Regular Legal Reserve||$2,113,090|

-President’s Report – The end of 2016 capped our most successful year ever.
-Net income topped $405,000, which allowed our net worth to build to almost 9.4% of assets.
-Our loan to share ratio approached 82%, meaning for every one dollar in share accounts almost 82 cents were loaned back to members.
+President’s Report – 2017 ended as another very successful year for your credit union.
+Net Income exceeded $400,000, allowing us to increase our net worth to 9.8% of assets.
+Our loan to share ratio continues to remain strong, with 84 cents of every member dollar deposited being loaned back to members.
 Our best investment is in you, our members, and contributed to this year’s outstanding results.
-It is this cooperative principle of people helping people that serves as our foundation for everything we do as we provide products & services to improve your financial lives.
+It is this cooperative principle of people helping people that serves as our foundation for everything we do as we provide products and services to improve your financial lives.

 We know you have a choice in where you conduct your financial business and we strive to be the best through products, pricing, service and convenient access to your credit union.
-We strongly encourage and welcome any feedback from our membership.
-Thank you for the opportunity to serve you!
+We strongly encourage and welcome any feedback from you, our owners.
+Thank you for the opportunity to serve you.

 For an official copy of the report, please contact us.